uvaydovd/spectrum_sensing_stitching/README.md

-# Stitching the Spectrum: Multi-label Multi-class Semantic Spectrum Segmentation with Wideband Signal Stitching
+# Stitching the Spectrum: Semantic Spectrum Segmentation with Wideband Signal Stitching

 This repo contains the code used in the paper: "Stitching the Spectrum: Multi-label Multi-class Semantic Spectrum Segmentation with Wideband Signal Stitching".
 Our model is an altered 1D version of the famous UNet model with added multi-label multi-class functionality and non-local attention mechanism.